catseye/relwrite/README.md

 Analyze the input grammar and classify it in the Chomsky hierarchy.

-If the input grammar is context-free, use an algorithm such as Earley or CYK to efficiently parse or generate it.
+If the input grammar is context-free, use a chart parsing algorithm to efficiently parse it, or an incremental algorithm to generate from it.

 Allow strategies to be defined richly, perhaps in JSON files, and let them configure parameters like beam width, max rewrites per utterance, etc.